Should I invest in PPF or ELSS to save taxes?

 It’s a big goal.
 And since for most people its decades away, its best served by an equity heavy portfolio.

-For someone in 30s, it can be safely said that a portfolio with 70% equity and 30% debt is suitable.
+For someone in their 30s, it can be safely said that a portfolio with 70% equity and 30% debt is suitable.